 Carotenoids are divided into two classes: carotene and xanthophylls.
-Carotene is orange in colour and xanthophyll is yellow.
+Carotene is orange in color and xanthophyll is yellow.

 In xanthophylls, oxygen is present, e.g. fucoxanthin, lutein, etc.

-Chromoplasts are heterogenous plastids.
+Chromoplasts are basically heterogenous plastids.
 Based on the carotenoid bearing components, they are classified into four types:

 Globular Chromoplasts: They consist of plastoglobuli that bear carotenoid pigments.
 Often, they are concentrated in the peripheral stroma of the plant cell.
 Examples: Ranunculus repens– petals, Capsicum- yellow fruits, Citrus fruit- perianth, etc.

 Membranous Chromoplasts: Carotene pigments are present in about 20 concentric membranes.
-Examples: Citrus sinensis– petals, daffodils, tulip.
+Examples: Citrus sinensis– petals, daffodils, tulips.